-Being a teacher is an interesting and amazing experience where teachers can learn as much from time in a classroom as their students do.
-In this post, Chatteris’ own Chris Hoellriegl shares her reflections on being an educator.
+Being an English tutor is an interesting and amazing experience where tutors can learn as much from time in a classroom as their students do.
+In this post, Chatteris’ own Chris Hoellriegl shares her reflections on being a Chatteris Native-speaking English Tutor.

 Having been teaching, coaching, and mentoring within the most different contexts over the last couple of years, I can definitely say that teaching rocks – in so many ways.
 Especially, if one is blessed to meet such wonderful individuals as I have.
 In this article, I want to share two of my reflections as an educator during that time which many – including me – probably are not always fully aware of.